Become A Host

 What else will I see?

-Where are the headquarters, restrooms, food, drink, and shuttle located?
+Where are the headquarters, atms, and restaurants located?

 - Purchase your tickets, pick up maps, and buy t-shirts at the Gazebo Headquarters at the corner of Cooper + Young.